codetracker-learning/js-practice-1/README.md

 ## To Submit Your Challenge

 - After you have made all the code changes, add, commit and push the branch up to GitHub
-- Check to see if all the tests pass before merging them into master
+- Create a PR
+- Check to make sure the tests are passing in github by looking either on the Checks tab of the pull request, or right above the Merge Pull Request button.
-- Copy link to PR and submit on your Assignments card in ClassTracker
+- If they do pass, merge the PR into master and copy the link to the repo to submit the Assignments card in ClassTracker.

 ## Don't Forget!